joseph-flinn/site/frontend/posts/e2m-st-suboptimization.md

 touches briefly on enacting changes inside of your authority to model to those outside to influence their direction.
 However, there are two different instances where this might be applied: ambiguity or disagreement.
 Larson explains that when there is ambiguity, this approach is a great way to influence.
-However, if this is used when there is already a process in place by you disagree with it, this is where the value divergence comes from.
+However, if this is used when there is already a process in place and you disagree with it, this is where the value divergence comes from.
 And it is here where a Value Oasis is created.

-If a Value Oasis is defined as a misalignment of values between a team's values and an organization's values, a team's values shifting away from the organization values isn't the only way to cause drift.
-The other that Larson doesn't explicitly explore is the organization values shifting and the team values not shifting with the organization.
-To determine if this misalignment caused by shifting values is good or bad is an ethical conversation based on the values themselves and as such are outside of the scope of the conversation.
+If a Value Oasis is defined as a misalignment of values between a team's values and an organization's values, a team's values shifting away from the organization's values isn't the only way to cause drift.
+The other that Larson doesn't explicitly explore is the organization's values shifting and the team's values not shifting with the organization.
+To determine if this misalignment caused by shifting values is good or bad is an ethical conversation based on the values themselves and as such is outside of the scope of the conversation.
 The end is the same though: misalignment.

 I want to explore Value Oases a bit more, but first, some historical context.